Welcome!

 The worst case -- which is not bad at all -- is an autorotation.
 That does not mean spinning :) It just means having the air rotate the rotor as we make our descent to a touchdown.
 It's not dangerous, and we practice it more often than regular landings!
 Do not be afraid nor freaked out nor worried.
 Your job is to relax, enjoy the scenery, take pictures, and above all else... relax :)

-IF WE'RE FLYING OUT OF ARIZONA AEROTECH/DOUBLE EAGLE this applies: Arizona Aerotech flies out of the Double Eagle Aviation stables.
+TUCSON: ARIZONA AEROTECH/DOUBLE EAGLE: Arizona Aerotech flies out of the Double Eagle Aviation stables.
 Take Valencia West to Old Nogales Highway South.
 Take Apron road (across from Circle K) and then wend your way north and east to Double Eagle Aviation.

 You want to park at the base of the Tucson International Airport Tower.
 This is at the end of Plummer Avenue.
 Here is a two minute video showing exactly how to get there from when you're approaching the airport on Tucson Boulevard.